conan-io/conan-center-index/docs/review_process.md

 PR is selected for the merge only if:

 - author is a [beta user](https://github.com/conan-io/conan-center-index/issues)
-- ahthor has signed CLA
+- author has signed CLA
 - PR is not a Draft or WIP
 - PR has a green status (successful build)
 - PR doesn't have merge conflicts with `master` branch